Scranton Library Art Walking Tour

 Continue to the main staircase, and from the landing, look up and to the left for a great view of Artwork 22.

-22) Dona Nelson – Quiet Night, 1981
+22) DONA NELSON – Quiet Night, 1981

 Dona Nelson is an influential American painter and educator best known for immersive, gestural abstract works employing unorthodox materials, processes, and formats to disrupt conventional ideas of painting and viewership.
 Nelson has had twenty solo exhibitions of her work, primarily in New York City.
 In 2014, she was included in the Whitney Biennial.
 In 2018, she had a large survey show of her paintings at the Tang Museum at Skidmore College in Saratoga Springs, NY.
 Nelson had a survey show of her work in 2000, accompanied by a full-color catalog, at The Weatherspoon Museum of Fine Art in Greensboro, NC.
 Nelson’s paintings have been written about in The New York Times, The New Yorker, Art in America, the Los Angeles Times, and many other publications.
 Nelson’s work is included in the public collections of the Metropolitan Museum of Art and The Boston Museum of Fine Arts.